 The Grotto Fellowship

-Our fellowship program is dedicated to fostering emerging writers.
-It is open to writers of every genre, including fiction, nonfiction, memoir, journalism, poetry, dramatic writing, et cetera.
-Writers who have demonstrated a commitment to their craft but who are not yet widely published are invited to apply.
+Our fellowship program is dedicated to fostering emerging writers in the San Francisco Bay Area.
+It is open to writers of every genre, including fiction, nonfiction, memoir, journalism, poetry, playwriting, screenwriting, et cetera.
+Writers who have demonstrated a commitment to their craft but who are not yet widely published are eligible.
+We particularly encourage writers of color, ethnic minorities, those who identify as LGBTQIA+, people with disabilities, and other members of communities historically underrepresented by the literary community to apply.

 Frequently asked questions